lecramyajiv/Qt-lts/README.md

 qt-src builds invidual qt modules from source except for qt-webengine and qt-webview.

+The qt-interfaceframework module is optionally dependent on qface.

 qt-bin downloads and builds invidual qt modules binary published by Qt.
 This does not contain qt-doc module so documentation isn't